hbalenda/flat_circle/README.md

-# README
+# ABOUT

-Welcome to Flat Circle, a Rails JSON API that calculates the circular nature of time and predicts trends in art, philosophy, and style.
+Welcome to Flat Circle, a Rails JSON API that uses the circular nature of time and trends to predict what will be relevant in art, philosophy, and style in the future.

 Please see our API docs for more information: http://flat-circle.herokuapp.com/docs/